 The pitch is about giving you the confidence to begin writing and know what you are writing will actually add value for your readers.
 In essence, the pitch forces you to discern whether your idea should be turned into more or if it is unfortunately just a pipe dream.

 A pitch isn’t sparkly.
 It’s a frill-free document that should answer these points.

 Pop your working title down – don’t love it?
 Don’t worry!
 A working title is a starting point to be played with and tested.
 A tag line is a great idea too.

 Define your target market

 Define your target market in three to four paragraphs.
 This means no surface scraping.
 You must fully know your target market to know what they will want to read.
 What does your ideal reader look like, where do they shop, what kind of holidays do they take, age, social styles.
-Ok you don’t need their shoe size but you get the general idea right?
+Okay, you don’t need their shoe size but you get the general idea right?

 What is the central question that your book is going to answer?

 There is little point in writing a book about what you think is needed.
 Instead, ask yourself what are the questions your readers are asking?
 What keeps them awake at night?